bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 No documentation exists.

+# releaseid of &lt;operating system&gt; : string

+No documentation exists.

 # service pack &lt;string&gt; of &lt;operating system&gt; : service pack

 Returns the service pack that matches the string in the format "base-tl-sp-date".
 For example, AIX 5.3 at technology level 6 and service pack 3, which was released on the 32nd week of 2007, would be "5300-06-03-0732".
 Note: older service packs may not have a date portion, and the final service pack at a particular technology level has a SP value of &#39;CSP&#39;.